 If you describe places precisely, children learn to focus on details too.
 When they are very young, start using words that describe direction and position (“above,” “left,” etc.).
 Children also need terms for natural features like “hillside” or “beach” and words for colors, temperatures, sizes, and shapes.
 This vocabulary is useful on walking trips: “Turn left at the big tree!”

-such as business cards, fliers, leaves, seeds, and rocks.
+Business cards, fliers, leaves, seeds, and rocks are items you might collect on a walk through the neighborhood.
 Resealable bags or “fanny packs” are handy for carrying specimens.
-And the children can make displays of what they have collected.
+The children can make displays of what they have collected.

 Invite children to investigate transportation.